joarisantiago/lottery_of_birth/README.md

 [Simulate birth](https://lottery-of-birth.herokuapp.com/)

 We do not choose our birth.
-Our place, time, and identity are just a consequence of an overian lottery that all human beings go through at their lives' beginning.
+Our place, time, and identity are just consequences of an ovarian lottery that all human beings play at their lives' beginning.

 ## Contributing